Crenantious/RS-Bingo-Bot/README.md

 Note: Replace YourTimeZone and HostPath with appropriate values.
 As well as 1.X.X with the correct version.

-the appsettings.Production.json file should not be in the repositoy.
-It should held elsewhere.
+The appsettings.Production.json file should not be in the repositoy; it should held elsewhere.

-The appsettings.Production.json should look like the following
+The appsettings.Production.json should look like the following:

 ```json